About Regional Flavor

 South Carolinians take grits seriously, using stone-ground cornmeal, butter, and milk or cream to create a slow-cooked warm cereal that is delicious alone but better as the bed for a school of vividly-spiced shrimp – a duet of spice and comfort that is good to eat for breakfast, lunch, and dinner.

 The pimento cheeseburger was invented in Columbia, South Carolina in the 1960s at a long-gone restaurant called the Dairy Bar.
-The inspired duet of carnivorous succulence and cheddar luxury, with a soupcon of spice, has become popular throughout the state and much of the Southland, but you still find the beefiest and cheesiest ones in and around Columbia.
+The inspired pairing of carnivorous succulence and cheddar luxury, with a soupcon of spice, has become popular throughout the state and much of the Southland, but you still find the beefiest and cheesiest ones in and around Columbia.

 Whole hog barbecue is an arduous, time-honored ritual that few modern restaurants continue to employ.
 The process commences late in the afternoon, when the pitmaster starts burning oak and hickory logs until they turn to charcoal.
 The coals are pushed from the chimney where they burnt into an adjoining pit, where halved hogs are arrayed on a grate above the heat.
 At midnight, then again at dawn, more coals are moved to the pit.
 In South Carolina, whole hog restaurants are open only on weekends, and it is advised to get there early, before the skin runs out.
 Skin's a delicacy that is meltingly fatty and infused with the briny smack of basting juices.